williamparry/williamparry/README.md

 🔭 I'm currently working on:

 - https://github.com/openlawnz - a charity I co-founded
-- https://github.com/williamparry/node-static-cms - a static site generator CMS using puppeteer and Git.
-Not sure where it'll go but the concept is neat
+- https://github.com/williamparry/codespace-cms - a static site generator CMS using puppeteer and Github codespaces
+- https://github.com/williamparry/GuildGrid - a collaborative grid you can use with just Discord

-👯 Happy to collaborate on anything interesting that will increase my skillset :)
+Happy to collaborate on anything interesting that will increase my skillset :)

 <!--
 **williamparry/williamparry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.